monarch-initiative/monarch-qc/CONTRIBUTING.md

 yarn create vite
 ```

-Follow the prompts to choose a setup with Vue and Typescript with a project name of monarch-ingest-dashboard.
+Follow the prompts to choose a setup with Vue and Typescript with a project name of monarch-qc-dashboard.

 Finish Vue + Vite setup and test preview